Brian-Ababu/fullstack-take-home-test/README.md

 ---

 1. Search for Books
    - Type a book title in the search bar.
+   - Review the choices as you type.
-   - View the search results below the search bar.
+   - View the search results in the Book Assignment View.
 2. Add Books to Reading List
-   - Click the "Add" button next to a book in the search results to add it to the reading list.
+   - Click the "Add" button below a book in the book assignment view to add it to the reading list.
+3. Switch to the Reading List View
+   - On this view you can see all the books you have added.
 3. Remove Books from Reading List
    - Click the "Remove" button next to a book in the reading list to remove it.

-## Contributing

----

-- Fork the repository
-- Create a new branch: git checkout -b feature/your-feature-name
-- Commit your changes: git commit -m 'Add some feature'
-- Push to the branch: git push origin feature/your-feature-name
-- Open a pull request

 ## Acknowledgments